millardjimmy/listr/README.md

 ## Built With

-* [Ruby on Rails](https://github.com/rails/rails)  — Back end API is a Rails app.
+* [Ruby on Rails](https://github.com/rails/rails)  — Back end.
 It responds to requests RESTfully in JSON.
 * [Bundler](https://bundler.io/) - Dependency Management